FAR -- Part 4

 (15) Contract funds review is completed and excess funds deobligated.

-(b) When the actions in paragraph (a) of this subsection have been verified, the contracting officer administering the contract must ensure that a contract completion statement, containing the following information, is prepared:
+(b) When the actions in paragraph (a) of this section have been verified, the contracting officer administering the contract must ensure that a contract completion statement, containing the following information, is prepared:

 (1) Contract administration office name and address (if different from the contracting office).